Wise-Badges/badge-api/README.md

 The Badge API is built with express, node and typescript.
 It allows clients to make, accept and delete assertions in the context of Open Badges (https://www.imsglobal.org/sites/default/files/Badges/OBv2p0Final/index.html).
 It also allows the client to get data from badgeclasses, assertions and the issuer (in this API, the issuer is WiseBadges), as well as get all assertions from a certain badge class.
 The API also makes it possible to get a download link for a verifiable Open Badge from an assertion.

+For bugs or problems: please open an issue.

 # Documentation

 API url: https://api.wisebadges.osoc.be/